Environmental Monitoring

 Environmental Monitoring Program Design

 Your EM program must demonstrate control over viable and non-viable particles found in critical areas of your operation.
-However, standards and guidances are not prescriptive and do not instruct a pharmaceutical, medical device, or compound manufacturer on how to achieve this control.
+However, standards and guidances are not prescriptive and do not instruct a pharmaceutical or medical device manufacturer on how to achieve this control.

 With two decades of testing experience, Infinity can help guide your EM program with a risk-based approach that demonstrates understanding of and control over the operation.
 A robust EM program will include monitoring the air, personnel, and surface areas within the cleanroom environment to understand the presence and levels of viable and non-viable particles.